Datavisualiatie-UGent/project-dv25-9/src/genre-analyse.md

 # Correlation matrix of genres

-The darkness of a square represents (in percentage) how many games that have the genre on the y-axis, also have the genre on the x-axis.
+The darkness of a square represents (in %) how many games that have the genre on the y-axis, also have the genre on the x-axis.
 For example, if we want to know the correlation between Action games and Violent games, we can look at it in two ways:
 1. Action (y-axis) & Violent (x-axis): 0.8% of Action games are also Violent.
 2. Violent (y-axis) & Action (x-axis): 71.8% of Violent games are also Action.